-The announcement came after researchers detected a dramatic rise in endothelial cell loss (ECL) among patients who received the CyPass microstent during cataract surgery 5 years ago, compared with patients who underwent cataract surgery alone.
+The recall announcement came after researchers detected a dramatic rise in endothelial cell loss (ECL) among patients who received the CyPass microstent during cataract surgery 5 years ago, compared with patients who underwent cataract surgery alone.

 These findings were not evident 2 years after surgery, when the COMPASS safety study found similar ECL in the CyPass and cataract surgery-only groups.
 Based on those early results, the FDA approved the device for long-term IOP control in patients with mild-to-moderate primary open-angle glaucoma.